 If several different non-zero preference values are used, the PSU will not generate a single list but a set of lists, each containing pools with the same preference.
-The Cost Manager will use the list of pools with highest preference and select the one with the lowest cost for the transfer.
-Only if all pools with the highest preference are offline, the next list will be considered by the Cost Manager.
+The Pool Manager will use the list of pools with highest preference and select a pool according to the load balancing policy for the transfer.
+Only if all pools with the highest preference are offline, the next list will be considered by the Pool Manager.
 This can be used to configure a set of fall-back pools which are used if none of the other pools are available.